 Postures are held anything from 5 – 20 min .
 It can be practised by everybody, every ability, every age.

-Please check the timetable for details on venues, times and fees.
+The next Restorative Yoga Session is going to be Feb.
+15th, please check the timetable for details on venues, times and fees and booking.